Poland in the Eurovision Song Contest 2008: Final

 The televised final took place on 23 February 2008.
-Twelve entries competed and the winner, "For Life" performed by Isis Gee, was determined by a 50/50 combination of votes from a four-member professional jury and a public vote.
+Twelve entries competed and the winner, "For Life" performed by Isis Gee, was determined by a 50/50 combination of votes from a four-member professional jury and a public televote.
 The jury consisted of Maryla Rodowicz (singer), Janusz Kosiński (journalist), Paweł Sztompke (journalist, music critic and editorial director of music at Polish Radio) and Adrian Stanisławski (member of OGAE Poland).
+The performance order of the candidate entries took place at the headquarters of Telewizja Polska on 29 January, where contestants or their representatives participated in the event.

 In addition to the performances of the competing entries, singer Natalia Kukulska opened the show with her song "Sexy Flexi", while Kukulska and singers Bartosz Królik, In-Grid and Stachursky performed as the interval acts.

+On 23 February, the members of the jury were announced.
+The jury consisted of: